frontenddogma/web-development-glossary/manuscript/y.md

 Yet Another Multicolumn Layout
 : A modular HTML/CSS framework.
 YAML was first released in 2005. ℹ︎&nbsp;[yaml.de](http://www.yaml.de/)

+YMYL
+: → Your Money or Your Life

+Your Money or Your Life
+: A category from Google’s _Search Quality Evaluator Guidelines_ that covers websites and apps that may impact “a person’s future happiness, health, financial stability, or safety” and for which result quality is particularly important.

 YUI
 : → Yahoo User Interface Library